-This will depend on the option that is best for you and most aligned with your interests and goals.
+This will depend on the option that most aligned with your interests, goals, and personal circumstances.
 The cost per class can vary from $25 up to regular college tuition.
 We can discuss in more detail at your evaluation appointment.
 The testing fee for the GED®® is $30.00 for each of the four subjects ($120 total) and the re-testing fee is $36.00 per test.

 Mon-Thurs, 6 a.m. to 10 p.m.